 Avoiding The Pitfalls of Real Estate Investment Properties

-Buying a real estate property in which you don’t intend to live is one of the first steps on the road to becoming a property investor, and it can be hugely exciting to close on a property which you intend will make you money.
-But you know the old saying about investments; their value can go down as well as up, and there really is no such thing as a sure thing.
-So once you’ve signed the contracts, the work isn’t over.
-In reality, it hasn’t even begun.
+Buying a property you don’t intend to live in is one of the first real steps toward becoming a property investor, and there’s a genuine thrill to closing on a place you expect to make you money.
+But you know the old saying about investments: their value can go down as well as up, and there’s no such thing as a sure thing.
+Once you’ve signed the contracts, the work isn’t over.
+In reality, it has barely started.

 Avoiding the pitfalls of real estate investment properties

-Judging the market and knowing when to invest and when to divest are some skills a property investor will need.
-However, below we look at some of the pitfalls that can assail you when you buy for investment purposes.
-Knowing how to spot them and how to get past them is going to be essential if you hope to make a success of your real estate investments.
+Judging the market and knowing when to invest and when to divest are skills every property investor needs to develop.
+Below we look at some of the pitfalls that can catch you off guard when you buy for investment purposes.
+Knowing how to spot them and how to navigate past them is going to be critical if you want to make a genuine success of your real estate portfolio.

-The most important thing about an investment property is that it makes you money, that’s what an investment is.
-There are two primary ways that a piece of real estate can make you money: you can sell it for a profit, or you can rent it out so your loan payments are covered with a bit left over.
-What is key here is knowing when selling is the best idea, and when renting would work for you.
+The most fundamental thing about an investment property is that it makes you money.
+That’s what an investment is.
+There are two primary ways a piece of real estate can do that: you can sell it for a profit, or you can rent it out so your loan payments are covered with something left over.
+What matters here is knowing which approach fits your situation at any given moment.

-Renting is considered to be a wise move if you expect the property to gain in value.
-Instead of selling right away, you can make some income from the place while waiting for it to reach the price where you want to sell.
-It’s almost never going to be a good idea to sell in a struggling market, unless you find a buyer who is motivated to pay above market value for a high-end property.
-A good time to sell in a rising market is if you find apartments for sale that could make a bigger profit.
-The successful property investor buys and sells at the right time.
+Renting is generally a smart move when you expect the property to appreciate.
+Instead of selling right away, you collect income while waiting for the place to reach a price worth selling at.
+It’s almost never wise to sell into a struggling market unless you find a buyer willing to pay above market value for a high-end property.
+Conversely, a rising market may be the right moment to sell if you spot apartments for sale that could generate a bigger return.
+The investors who build real wealth buy and sell at the right time, not just at a convenient one.

 Avoiding the pitfalls of real estate investment properties

-There are those who will say that this is the bare minimum, and yet…
+There are those who will call this the bare minimum.
+They’re right, and yet plenty of investors still manage to skip it.

-When you buy for investment purposes, protecting the value of your investment is the priority, and that value can be dented by any number of things.
-A missed detail on a safety inspection, an undisclosed facility nearby that processes chemicals… you may even fall foul of the laws on what form of mortgage you must have if you’re planning to rent a property out.
-All of these things can have legal and financial repercussions, so it is essential to consult with a real estate lawyer and ensure that every legal loose end is tied up.
-This may be boring, but doing it first means that things will be much simpler when concluding a sale.
+When you buy for investment purposes, protecting the value of what you’ve bought is the priority.
+That value can be eroded by any number of things: a missed detail on a safety inspection, an undisclosed nearby facility that processes hazardous materials, or even falling foul of regulations governing what type of mortgage you’re required to carry if you plan to rent the place out.
+All of these carry legal and financial consequences.
+Consulting a real estate attorney and making sure every legal detail is resolved before you finalize anything isn’t thrilling work, but doing it upfront makes every step afterward considerably cleaner.

 Leave a Comment